n-patil12/n-patil12/README.md

 - 🌱 I’m currently learning lower-level programming in C and C++

-- 📫 How to reach me:
+- 📫 How to reach me: LinkedIn, Handshake, Email --> all linked in my bio
-      - LinkedIn: www.linkedin.com/in/niharika-patil1468
-      - Email: nihapatil38@gmail.com (personal), npati2@uic.edu (school)

 - ⚡ Fun fact: I played the violin from 5th grade up till my junior year of high school!